-Patients who saw a nephrologist at least 12 months prior to initiation of renal replacement therapy, by race 2005-2012
+Patients who saw a nephrologist at least 12 months prior to initiation of renal replacement therapy, by race/ethnicity, 2005-2012

 Source: U.S. Renal Data System, 2005-2012. http://www.usrds.org/2014/view/v2_02.aspx.

-Note: This graph uses data from the newest version of the ESRD Medical Evidence CMS 2278 form.
+Note: These charts use data from the newest version of the ESRD Medical Evidence CMS 2278 form.
 The cohorts include incident hemodialysis patients.
 Includes only patients for whom it is known whether they saw a nephrologist prior to initiation.

 - Early referral to a nephrologist is important for patients with progressive chronic kidney disease who are approaching kidney failure.

-Adults with chronic joint symptoms who have ever seen a doctor or other health professional for joint symptoms, by race, 2009-2013, and by insurance, Blacks, 2013
+Adults with chronic joint symptoms who have ever seen a doctor or other health professional for joint symptoms, by race/ethnicity and by insurance among Hispanics, 2009-2012

-- Overall: In 2013, 72% of adults with chronic joint symptoms reported seeing a doctor or other health professional for joint symptoms.
+- In 2012, 72.1% of adults with chronic joint symptoms reported seeing a doctor or other health professional for joint symptoms.

-- Trends: There were no statistically significant improvements overall or among any racial group.
+- There were no statistically significant improvements overall or among any ethnic group.

 - Groups With Disparities:

-- In 3 of 5 years, Asians were less likely than Whites to report seeing a doctor or other health professional for joint symptoms.
+- In all years, Hispanics were less likely than Whites to report seeing a doctor or other health professional for joint symptoms.

-- In 2013, uninsured Blacks (55.9%) were less likely than privately insured Blacks (76%) to report seeing a doctor or other health professional for joint symptoms.
+- In all years, uninsured Hispanics were less likely than privately insured Hispanics to report seeing a doctor or other health professional for joint symptoms.

 Completion of Tuberculosis Treatment

-Patients with tuberculosis who completed a curative course of treatment within 1 year of initiation of treatment, by race, 2008-2011
+Patients with tuberculosis who completed a curative course of treatment within 1 year of initiation of treatment, by Hispanic group, 2008-2010

 Denominator: U.S. civilian noninstitutionalized population treated for tuberculosis.